qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 ```

-The API Gateway works with multiple content types, but it is fairly common to use json, and as Unreal has a Json formatter library, this is convenient.
+The API Gateway works with multiple content types, but it is fairly common to use json, and as Unreal has a json formatter library, this is convenient.

 [The definition](../../Plugins/AWSOSS/Source/AWSOSS/Public/OnlineSubsystemAWS.h#L22) of the http request is fairly simple, it is just a SharedRef for the actual object.